SriSudharsananK/Project-2/README.md

     ```

 3.  **Create `.env` file:**
-    Create a `.env` file in the root of the project and add your secret:
+    Create a `.env` file in the root of the project and add your secret for local development:
     ```
     SECRET=your_actual_secret
     ```
     Replace `your_actual_secret` with the secret you will be using.

-## How to Run
+## How to Run Locally

 1.  **Start the server:**
     Use `uvicorn` to run the FastAPI application:
     ```bash
-    uvicorn main:app --reload
+    uvicorn api.index:app --reload
     ```
     The server will be running at `http://127.0.0.1:8000`.
 When running, you will see timestamped log messages in this terminal.

 2.  **Test the endpoint:**
     To test the endpoint, you will need to send it a POST request.
-The easiest way to do this from the command line is by using a `payload.json` file.

     **a.
 Create `payload.json`:**
     Create a file named `payload.json` with the following content: